product Leader, software Architect, and homebrewer in New York

 I grew up in Montclair, NJ, and eventually found myself interested in science, engineering, and music.
-I graduated from Columbia University with a degree in Materials Science Engineering, but changed paths when I became excited and involved with the startup scene in New York City.
+I graduated from Columbia University with a degree in Materials Science Engineering, but changed my focus to software when I became excited and involved with the startup scene in New York City.

 I founded a startup called Tourbie, which was basically Airbnb for local tour guides in 2010.
 In 2011, I started working part-time for Venmo, while building the Timeflies iPhone app.